MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/add-custom-resources.md

 # required metadata

 title: Add custom static resources
-description: This topic presents an overview of how to add custom resources such as font files that you can be accessed within your theme.
+description: This topic presents an overview of how to add custom resources such as font files, images, css files that you can be accessed within your theme.
 author: samjarawan
 manager: annbe
 ms.date: 09/15/2020